 When it comes to an adventurous getaway to Big Bear, you have a variety of natural attractions in the area to visit.
 Some may be steps away from your vacation rental while others may take a drive to get there.
 The beautiful outdoor playground of Big Bear is open for you to explore.
 As many people are working from home, it’s the perfect time to head to Big Bear to work, learn, and play!
-Check out some of our favorite natural attractions in the area below and check learning and playing in Big Bear off your bucket list.
+Check out some of our favorite natural attractions in Big Bear below!

 Castle Rock Trail

 Big Bear features an abundance of hiking trails in the area that lead to incredible views.
 Perhaps one of the most popular trails in Big Bear is Castle Rock Trail.
 This incredible trail is easy in difficulty and rewards those who make it to the top with panoramic views of Big Bear Lake; just don’t let the initial mile that is reported to be steep scare you away!
 Castle Rock Trail has been open for decades, letting visitors and locals alike see the beauty of Big Bear.
 Our perfect temperatures mean you can also take on the hiking trail during most times of the year.
 Most hikers report they can complete the trail in under 3 hours.

 Experiencing the natural wonder of Southern California is best done with a visit over to San Gorgonio Mountain.
 Those willing to make the short drive will be rewarded with the highest peak in all of Southern California, standing over 11,000 feet high.
 San Gorgonio Mountain is known for its incredible sightseeing with visitors being able to see desert flora on one side in the distance with more mountainous terrain on the other.
 San Gorgonio Mountain is not for the faint-hearted.
 Hikers report this is a very steep trail stretching over 9 miles in length.
 Expect a workout, but also some incredible views that no other natural attraction in Southern California can provide.